jiangxiaocn/saucedemo-cypress-test/README.md

 Unable to set the application state programmatically (e.g. adding a product to the cart via API)

 Unable to log in programmatically (via API), which forces the checkout test to rely on UI-based login, reducing efficiency and adding potential flakness.

+## Github actions
+Check the test result in githu actions ui

 ## How to name and where to put your tests and other related code
 -  scenarios should be named after features that they test, examples: login.cy.js